Obelists En Route

 byC.
 Daly King, Otto Penzler (Introducer)

 The luxurious Transcontinental Express, a locomotive journeying coast-to-coast across the United States, is the height of 1930s technology and sophistication.
-Alongside carriages for dining, drinking and dancing, there’s even a swimming pool car – in which the corpse of a banker is found floating facedown just one day into the journey.
+Alongside carriages for dining, drinking and dancing, there’s even a swimming pool car.
+And it’s there, just one day into the journey, that the corpse of a banker is found.

-With nowhere to hide, any passenger could be next.
-It's up to the clever Dr Pons – with his sharp wit and knack for impossible puzzles – to get to the bottom of the case, before it is too late.
+With a killer on the train, the passengers soon begin to turn on one another.
+It's up to the clever Dr Pons – with his sharp wit and knack for impossible puzzles – to get to the bottom of the case, even as every new piece of evidence seems to suggest more perplexing possibilities.

 About C. Daly King